KaysenWB/TII_SGlow/README.md

 # TII_SGlow

-Seeking Safety from Uncertainty: Probabilistic Vessel Trajectory Prediction with a Flow-based Generative Model
+Seeking Safety from Uncertainty: Probabilistic Vessel Trajectory Prediction with a Flow-based Generative Model.

+# Code Statement
+This code contains all the comparison and ablation experiments from the paper.
+Below are descriptions of the each file:

+main_run.py -- Main entrance and run files for the model, including parameter settings and output of a batch of predictions. dataloader.py -- Loading the processed AIS data, and some more detailed processing before entering, such as normalisation, dividing the dataset, and setting up the batches to be predicted. processor.py -- A framework for model operation, including loading the network, saving the network, training, testing and prediction operations. utils.py -- Some additional functions. visualization.py -- Visualising a batch of predicted trajectories.

+AIS_process

+# Network Structure

-# Figure01
+Figure01
 Network structure of SGlow.
 ![Figure01](https://github.com/KaysenWB/TII_SGlow/blob/main/Fig2.jpg?raw=true)

-# Figure02
+Figure02
 Network structure a flow including AFF and InvConv.

 <div align="center">